 4. Don’t sleep after sex

 After intercourse, it can be hard to convince yourself to get out of bed.
 But try and make it a habit to use the washroom right after.
 This helps rid your genitals of any bacteria you might have picked up from a partner.
+These aren’t always STDs; they can be UTIs too.

 Lastly, always flush after you’ve used the washroom.
 Your hygiene is as important as the next person’s so try your best to leave the washroom the way you found it for the next user.